 Buttery Sourdough Pull Apart Bread

 This bread – so buttery delicious, so soft and tender.
 And so super easy!
 It’s the perfect side for dinner or just to enjoy on its own.
 Throw in some garlic and herbs to make this a garlic loaf, or just enjoy it plain, buttery and delicious.
-Buttery sourdough pull apart bread is made with natural yeast meaning it will take a little extra time to rise, but the flavor and health benefits are worth it!
-Get all the details for this easy sourdough recipe below.
+Buttery sourdough pull apart bread is made with natural yeast sourdough meaning it will take a little extra time to rise, but the flavor and fermentation benefits are worth it!

 Ingredients in Buttery Pull Apart Sourdough Bread